 Think of swinging a bat in the same way: the more momentum you have before you swing, the more force and velocity you’ll create.

-If there was one “golden” exit velocity tip, this would be it.
+If there was one “golden” tip to increase exit velocity, this would be it.

 Look up a slow-motion video of your favorite big league hitter where the camera angle is from the opposite batter’s box.